Contact

 Biography

-Kathryn is a Lecturer (Teaching and Research) in the School of Health Sciences and a Chartered Psychologist with the British Psychological Society.
-She is a Full Member of the Society’s Division of Health Psychology.
+Kathryn is a Lecturer (Education and Research) in the School of Health Sciences and a Chartered Psychologist with the British Psychological Society.
+She is a Full Member of two of the Society’s Divisions: Division of Health Psychology and Division of Academics, Researchers, and Teachers in Psychology.
 She has also been elected as an Associate Fellow of the British Psychological Society for her contribution to the field of psychology through the application of specialist knowledge.

 Kathryn completed an MA (Hons) in Psychology at the University of St. Andrews, an MSc in Health Psychology at the University of Stirling, and a PhD (Exploring loneliness in the context of cancer: A mixed methods study) at the University of Dundee.
 She has held research positions in a variety of areas, including cancer care, palliative care, behaviour change, primary care and NHS staff wellbeing, at the University of St. Andrews (Schools of Medicine and Psychology), the University of Dundee (Schools of Dentistry, Medicine and Nursing) and the University of Edinburgh (Edinburgh Cancer Research Centre).